TUM-DSE/QOS/README.md

 ---

 ### `/FrozenQubits`
-- **Description**: Implements the techniques from the ASPLOS '23 paper ["FrozenQubits: Boosting Fidelity of QAOA by Skipping Hotspot Nodes"](https://dl.acm.org/doi/abs/10.1145/3575693.3575741) by Ayanzadeh et al.
+- **Description**: The [source code](https://zenodo.org/records/7278398) of the ASPLOS '23 paper ["FrozenQubits: Boosting Fidelity of QAOA by Skipping Hotspot Nodes"](https://dl.acm.org/doi/abs/10.1145/3575693.3575741) by Ayanzadeh et al. There are minor adapations to make it work with QOS.

 ---

 ### `/qos`
 - **Description**: The main source code for the QOS system.
-Please check internal READMEs.
+Please check the internal READMEs.
 ---

 ### `/qvm`
-- **Description**: The main source code for the **Quantum Virtual Machine (QVM)** project, as described in the PLDI '25 paper.
-QVM implements circuit cutting and qubit reuse, which are leveraged by QOS's error mitigator.
-Please internal READMEs.
+- **Description**: The main source code for the **Quantum Virtual Machine (QVM)** project which implements circuit cutting and qubit reuse, which are leveraged by QOS's error mitigator.
+Please check the internal READMEs.
 ---